cbxz1337/abn-amro-assessment/README.md

 ### Architecture
 Onion architecture was used to develop this app.
 Decision was made because of simplicity and scaleablity of this approach.
 ### Main FrameWorks
-As a Framework Spring Boot 3.x was used because it's widely known leader in Java world and everyone familiar with it.
+As a Framework Spring Boot 3.x was used because it's widely known leader in Java world and everyone is familiar with it.
-Talking about persistence, Jpa CriteriaApi approach was used instead of raw JDBC (which I really prefer, esspecially because of perfomance and Hibernate n+1 select).
+Speaking about persistence, Jpa CriteriaApi approach was used instead of raw JDBC (which I really prefer, especially because of perfomance and Hibernate n+1 select).
-CriteraApi was used to make app more scaleable, instead of creation of my on framework to build queries, and then - more object orientated, you can easly add new Fields as a keys and filter options.
+CriteraApi was used to make app more scalable, instead of creating my own framework to build queries.
+As the result - more object orientated solution.
+You can easly add new Fields as a keys and filter options.
 ### Database
 To make app standalone, H2 in memory DB was used.
 It can be easely changed to any other relational db.
 ### Test